Rule No. 6 Records

 -Devin left the band. (amicably.)

--My laptop (w/ the full recording sessions, no backups) was stolen in Minneapolis, MN.
+-My laptop (w/ the full recording sessions, no backups) was stolen in Minneapolis, MN.-The album became an EP (edited down to just Jon's songs, from a mix of their combined best material).

 To many wussier bands, any one of those setbacks might have been a deal-breaker.
 But Jon & Barrett had a vision; a vision that involves being signed to an independent Chicago microlabel; a vision that involves selling CDs to an overly-enthusiastic arts-conscious (and largely female) teenage market; to plying their vision of psychedelia & consciousness-expansion into a royalty-returning endeavor that will eventually allow them to circumvent the traditional employment & higher education memes.
 Rule No. 6 wants to help them on this quest, & we're doing all we can.
 We're in the process of manufacturing physical copies of the EP now; BUT IN THE MEANTIME you can visit our bandcamp site to download the feel-good album of the fall: Paranthropus Boisei!!